ctrl-plus-w/express-sequelize-typescript-template/README.md

 - `dev:db:setup` : Like the `db:setup` command without having to build the sources
 - `dev:db:update` : Like the `db:update` command without having to build the sources
 - `link` : Check for eslint linting errors

+Two additional scripts are provided :
+- `clean` : Remove the `/dist` folder
+- `compile` : Compile the Typescript into Javascript
+- `postcompile` : Changes the Typescript aliases path to relative paths

 ## Project Structure